 As great as Blundstone boots are, they can be hard and tough in the beginning.
 So how to break in Blundstones fast and stop blisters?

-The simplest way to break into Blundstones is to stretch them with shoe stretchers.
+Break into Blundstones by stretching them with shoe stretchers.
 After stretching them for a few days, the Blundstone boots should loosen and become comfortable enough for you to wear outdoors and not get blisters.

 That said, there are more than a few tricks up our sleeves to break into Blundstone boots faster.
 In this post, let’s explore what you can do to soften your new boots.